IBM Cloud Docs

 Your Cloud Shell workspace includes 500 MB of temporary secure storage, which you can access through your personal home directory, /home/<user-name>.
 Only you can access your workspace storage, and your storage is separate for each account that you access or region where you work in IBM Cloud Shell.

 Your workspace storage is shared across all of your sessions, so you can work with the same files in different session tabs.
 The storage persists only while your workspace is active.
 If you're idle in Cloud Shell for over an hour, your files and data are removed.
 Similarly, if you reach the usage quota or you restart Cloud Shell, Cloud Shell closes and removes your data.
-If you make any changes to files that you want to keep, be sure to download the files at the end of your session.
+If you change files that you want to keep, be sure to download the files at the end of your session.

 Backing up your data

-Your workspace storage is temporary, and it's not intended to be used as the primary storage location for your files.
+Your workspace storage is temporary, and it is not intended to be used as the primary storage location for your files.
 Don't store business-critical or sensitive data in your workspace, and create a backup of your files outside of IBM Cloud Shell.
 You're responsible for your data, and your backup can help you recover in case an outage or data loss occurs for any reason.
 For more information about how to transfer files to create a backup, see Transferring multiple files.

 Uploading files